 But it’s more than that:

 - It’s getting face time with the customer

 - It’s communicating a need

 Digital doorknocking effectively leverages your brand and achieves these goals without leaving the office.
-Using Facebook to grow your business is a game-changer, and if you’re not doing it, you’re losing money.
+Using Facebook to grow your business is a game-changer.
+If you’re not doing it, you’re losing money.

 It may seem like a bold claim that spending money on Facebook will make you money, but it’s true.
-CompanyCam has seen a large portion of our growth attributed to digital marketing, specifically on Facebook.
+CompanyCam has seen a lot of our growth attributed to digital marketing, specifically on Facebook.

-A lot of you reading this have probably seen us in your Facebook timelines, and if you haven’t yet, you will now.
+Many of you reading this have probably seen us in your Facebook timelines, and if you haven’t, you will now.